immense/immybot-documentation/ncentral-integration-setup.md

 ### My customers are showing up but no computers
 Login to N-Central as the ImmyBot User and accept the EULA

+### Unable to validate UI session

+If your error message contains "Unable to validate UI session: javax.validation.ValidationException: Unable to validate UI session.", then reset the password on your api user and generate a new JWT.
+This is a limitation imposed by N-Central that will hopefully address in a future release.
+Passwords are required to be reset every 90 days, even for api users - https://github.com/ToschAutomatisering/PS-NCentral/issues/5